 So why isn’t the use of amalgam fillings restricted in the United States?
-The FDA states that there is not sufficient evidence to support that the amount of mercury vapor released by amalgam fillings poses a health threat.
-Some studies, for example, have been based on low sample sizes while others have been constrained to a demographic group.
-However, the US is now a signatory of the Minamata Convention, an international agreement that calls for the reduction of global mercury usage, including the phasing out of metal amalgam fillings.
-The treaty hasn’t yet had enough ratifications to go into effect, but we may soon see greater moves toward eliminating these fillings.
+The FDA states that there is insufficient evidence to support that the amount of mercury vapor released by amalgam fillings poses a health threat.
+Some studies, for example, have been based on low sample sizes, while others are constrained to a demographic group.
+However, the US is now a signatory of the Minamata Convention.
+This international agreement calls for reducing global mercury usage, including the phasing out of metal amalgam fillings.
+The treaty hasn’t had enough ratifications to go into effect yet, but we may soon see greater moves toward eliminating these fillings.

-If nothing else, the existing research indicates this is an issue deserving of deeper examination and that we should err on the side of our health when considering fillings.
+If nothing else, the existing research indicates this is an issue deserving of deeper examination.
+We should err on the side of our health when considering fillings.
 Besides, there are durable, beautiful, metal-free alternatives.

 Natural-Looking Dental Fillings

 For a moment, never mind the potential health risks of amalgam fillings.
 They’re also just plain unattractive and have the potential to harm your teeth further.

 These state-of-the-art fillings allow you to keep more of your tooth than amalgam fillings, and they help support the tooth structure.
-Many patients choose to replace amalgam fillings with resin fillings simply because they blend seamlessly with their smiles.
+Many patients replace amalgam fillings with resin fillings because they blend seamlessly with their smiles.

 Replace Your Old Metal Fillings for a Healthier You in Tulsa, OK

 It’s common to hear that people want to replace their old metal fillings with tooth-colored ones.
 With all the benefits of tooth-colored fillings, it’s easy to see why.
 To schedule your appointment, please call élan Tulsa Cosmetic Dentistry at (918) 528-3330 or make an appointment onine.